tamiratB/pyESA/README.md

 PyCPT is a python interface to CPT, the IRI Climate Predictability Tool (https://iri-pycpt.github.io/).

 I made minor changes to the core PyCPT plotting functions to include administrative boundary shapefiles.
-If you would like to incorporate these changes for your specific country, please follow these steps and refer to the specific example provided in `exampleNotebooks` for Ethiopia.
+If you would like to incorporate these changes for your specific country, please follow these steps and refer to the specific examples provided in `exampleNotebooks` for Ethiopia.
 This has been tested with the latest `pycpt-2.8.2` as installed following the instructions at [PyCPT Installation Guide](https://iri-pycpt.github.io/installation/).

 **Steps to follow**